-- Buy the Car and Sell it – If might not be the best option because you necessarily don’t have the time to do this but sometimes the cancellation fees is too much that it is beneficial if you flip the car. so, if you got any relatives or friend then you can easily make the payment and buy the car and then sell it to them.
+- Buy the car and sell it – It might not be the best option because you don’t necessarily have the time to do this, but sometimes the cancellation fees are so high that it is beneficial if you flip the car.
+So, if you have any relatives or friends, you can easily make the payment and buy the car and then sell it to them.

-- Return the vehicle to the dealer – This might the fastest option but it has the most loss of money like the cancellation fees, preparation fees, etc.
+- Return the vehicle to the dealer – This might be the fastest option, but it has the most loss of money like the cancellation fees, preparation fees, etc.

-- Buy the car and take it with you – This is self-explanatory, you can just buy the car and take it with you to whichever country you are going.
+- Buy the car and take it with you – This is self-explanatory.
+You can just buy the car and take it with you to whichever country you are going to.
 Be careful to check the customs duties on the vehicle in that country.

 You want to drive a new car

-- Transfer the lease – You can transfer the lease to someone else and take a new car on lease.
+- Transfer the lease – You can transfer the lease to someone else and get a new car on lease.

 You cannot make the payments now

-- Talk to Leasing company – If your condition can improve in couple of months then you can talk to the company for some rebate and you can start making payments after a few months.
+- Talk to the Leasing company – If your condition can improve in a couple of months, then you can talk to the leasing company for a rebate and you can start making payments after a few months.

 - You will have to pay the remaining balance and the early termination fees.